 Primary vs Secondary

-Second Step - Evaluate your source by the relevant critereia listed above.
+Second Step - Evaluate your source by the relevant critereia below.
 A book source will be evaluated differently than a journal article for example.

 My Topic: Wastewater treatment and wetlands in Nigeria

 In-class evaluation of sources for my annotated bibliography